How to Sync Your Garmin Connect Data with Anything

 - Make sure that you have your Garmin device linked via Garmin Express, Garmin Connect Mobile, or Wi-Fi to your account on Garmin Connect.

-- Go to Endomondo.com/settings/connect and hit the connect button.
+- Go to Endomondo.com/settings/connect and hit the connect button for Garmin Connect.
 You will now be redirected to the Garmin Connect website to confirm the connection.

 - In the future your Garmin Connect uploads will appear automatically on Endomondo.